4 Things to Engage Millennials on Mobile

 Brick and mortar stores are beginning to fear the reduced revenue these key consumers are taking with them — and the trend doesn’t look like it will end anytime soon.
 The US census reported in 2015 that millennials have officially overtaken baby boomers — 75.4 million to 74.9.

 But from crisis comes opportunity, and businesses of all kinds — both online and physical retail — can take advantage of the dominance of mobile purchasing.
-It’s at the forefront of retailers’ thoughts, and is often the subject of discussion at trade shows.
-In fact, it’s being tackled at the upcoming eTail West conference with a presentation entitled “Mobile Commerce and Millennials.”
-And there’s little doubt it will continue to be discussed.
+It’s at the forefront of retailers’ thoughts, and is often the subject of discussion at trade shows and summits.

 So how can brands position themselves to benefit from millennials mobile tendencies?
 It’s all about engaging your audience, and having the right tools to do it.